Greatest Hits (Simply Red album)

-Greatest Hits is the first compilation album released by British pop and soul group Simply Red, released in 1996, which contained material from their first five studio albums (Picture Book, Men and Women, A New Flame, Stars and Life) and included a newer track, a cover of Aretha Franklin's 1973 classic, "Angel".
+Greatest Hits is the first compilation album released by British pop and soul group Simply Red, released in 1996, which contained material from their first five studio albums (Picture Book, Men and Women, A New Flame, Stars and Life) along with a cover of Aretha Franklin's 1973 classic "Angel", which featured American hip-hop group Fugees.
+The album peaked atop the UK Albums Chart and was later certified 6× Platinum by the British Phonographic Industry.